 The negative value in the following equation can be difficult for students to understand.
 If you have already discussed potential energy in large-scale gravitational systems, you may remind students of that application prior to this discussion.

 The energy associated with a particular orbital of a hydrogen atom can be found using the equation

 where n corresponds to the orbital value from the atom’s nucleus.
 The negative value in the equation is based upon a baseline energy of zero when the electron is infinitely far from the atom.
 As a result, the negative value shows that energy is necessary to free the electron from its orbital state.
 The minimum energy to free the electron is also referred to as its binding energy.
 The equation is only valid for atoms with single electrons in their orbital shells (like hydrogen).
 For ionized atoms similar to hydrogen, the following formula may be used.

 Please note that corresponds to –13.6 eV, as mentioned earlier.
 Additionally, refers to the atomic number of the element studied.
 The atomic number is the number of protons in the nucleus—it is different for each element.
 The above equation is derived from some basic physics principles, namely conservation of energy, conservation of angular momentum, Coulomb’s law, and centripetal force.
 There are three derivations that result in the orbital energy equations, and they are shown below.
 While you can use the energy equations without understanding the derivations, they will help to remind you of just how valuable those fundamental concepts are.

 The following three derivations are meant for advanced students.
-If you have a student that is at or below level, you may skip them and progress directly to Figure 22.11.
+If you have a student that is at or below level, you may skip them and progress directly to [link].